dooboolab-community/flutter_calendar_carousel/README.md

 //      headerText: Container( /// Example for rendering custom header
 //        child: Text('Custom Header'),
 //      ),
+      customDayBuilder: (   /// you can provide your own build function to make custom day containers bool isSelectable,
+        int index,
+        bool isSelectedDay,
+        bool isToday,
+        bool isPrevMonthDay,
+        TextStyle textStyle,
+        bool isNextMonthDay,
+        bool isThisMonthDay,
+        DateTime day,
+      ) {
+          /// If you return null, [CalendarCarousel] will build container for current [day] with default function.
+          /// This way you can build custom containers for specific days only, leaving rest as default.

+          // Example: every 15th of month, we have a flight, we can place an icon in the container like that: if (day.day == 15) {
+            return Center(
+              child: Icon(Icons.local_airport),
+            );
+          } else {
+            return null;
+          }
+      },
       weekFormat: false,
       markedDatesMap: _markedDateMap,
       height: 420.0,